-In 2005, Sara Lafrance and her husband Leonard established Educational Pathways International with the mission of recognizing, nurturing, and supporting gifted young people in developing areas of the world as well as contributing to educational programs and establishing scholarships for gifted children in their local area.
+In 2006, Sara Lafrance and her husband, Leonard, established Educational Pathways International with the mission of recognizing, nurturing, and supporting gifted young people in developing areas of the world as well as contributing to educational programs and establishing scholarships for gifted children in their local area.
 She currently serves as its President.

 Prior to this effort, Sara co-founded and served as President of Century Analysis, Inc. (CAI), a software manufacturer that provided integration solutions to large commercial, industrial, and healthcare enterprises, from 1975 until its sale to New Era of Networks, Inc. (NEON) in 1998.
 Under her leadership, the company achieved a preeminent position in the enterprise application integration marketplace, with a product line and customer base that became a vital component of NEON’s growth strategy.
 She was a frequent speaker at many industry conferences, as well as academic and investment forums.

-Braimah was born in Ghana and grew up in the northern and poorest region of the country.
+Braimah was born in Ghana, West Africa, and grew up in the northernmost and poorest region of the country.
 As a child, he sometimes walked long distances to fetch water during the dry season.
 He has researched and published numerous papers, articles and reports on WASH issues in developing countries, and on water quality and human health.

 DR. KOFI A. MENSAH

 Dr. Kofi Mensah is a retired Food Process Engineer/Senior Fellow residing in the Twin-Cities of Minneapolis – St. Paul, Minnesota with his wife Mrs. Akua Mensah.
 He spent his professional career of 34 years with Pillsbury/General Mills before retiring in 2013.
 Dr. Mensah currently consults for General Mills, helping project teams with processing and equipment design issues.